Cartoon Network Arabic: TV series

 The channel mainly airs animated cartoons from Cartoon Network Studios.
-Original productions are produced and aired, along with films, shorts, live-action series, and shows from various other studios.
+Original productions, films, shorts, live-action series, and shows from various studios are produced and aired.

 Animated programs aired include original Cartoon Network Studios productions like the Ben 10 reboot, Regular Show, Powerpuff Girls reboot, Uncle Grandpa, Clarence, Adventure Time, and We Bare Bears, as well as programs produced by other studios (such as Hasbro Studios' Transformers: Robots in Disguise, Warner Bros.
-Animation's Teen Titans Go!, Justice League Action, Rainbow's 44 Cats and Mattel WildBrain's Polly Pocket, My Little Pony: Friendship is Magic etc.).
+Animation's Teen Titans Go!, Justice League Action, Rainbow's 44 Cats and Mattel WildBrain's Polly Pocket, My Little Pony: Friendship Is Magic etc.).
 The channel mainly airs animated cartoons from Cartoon Network Studios.
 Local productions like Mansour are produced and aired along with films, shorts, live-action series, and shows from various other studios.

-The channel is one of the only available in Arabic (the other being Spacetoon), with no choice to switch to English or any other languages.
+The channel is one of the only available in Arabic (the other being Spacetoon), with no choice but to switch to English or any other language.
 This is due to the fact that the channel is a free-to-air TV channel aimed solely at an Arabic-speaking audience.

-The channel broadcasts a line of Cartoon Network's own shows dubbed from English.
-Cartoon Network Arabic has also offered numerous localized shows, suc. has Mansour and the Arabic version of Ben 10: Ultimate Challenge, which are the result of various partnership deals with local production companies, including the Dubai-based Lammtara Pictures (Freej) or the Jordan-based Rubicon Group Holding (Ben & Izzy, Tareq wa Shireen).
+The channel broadcasts a line of Cartoon Network's own shows dubbed in English.
+Cartoon Network Arabic has also offered numerous localized shows, such as Mansour and the Arabic version of Ben 10: Ultimate Challenge, which are the result of various partnerships deals with local production companies, including the Dubai-based Lammtara Pictures (Freej) or the Jordan-based Rubicon Group Holding (Ben & Izzy, Tareq wa Shireen).
 The channel often edits certain programs for content, cutting out certain scenes due to potentially inappropriate content for Arabs.
-In 2018, Cartoon Network Arabic started airing Kral Şakir as -ليث the king-.
+In October 2012, Cartoon Network Arabic started airing Kral Şakir as -ليث the king-.